eloj/radix-sorting/README.md

 integer.
 For 8- and 16-bit numbers this would amount to `2^8*4`=1KiB and `2^16*4`=256KiB of memory.
 For 32-bit integers, it'd require `2^32*4`=16GiB of memory.
 Multiply by two if you need 64- instead of 32-bit counters.

-As the wikipedia page explains, it's really the size of the keys involved that matters.
+As the wikipedia page explains, it's really the magnitude of the keys involved that matters.
 Some implementations can be seen scanning the input data to determine and allocate just enough entries to fit either `max(key) + 1`, or tighter, `max(key) - min(key) + 1` keys.
 However, unless you do this because you allocate memory on each sort call and just want to save some, you will most likely have to consider what to do